 Pay attention, get it in writing, and do the math for yourself.
 Don’t rely on their calculations – always do your own.

-Concluding thoughts on my list of low cost financial advisors
+Concluding thoughts on low cost financial advisors

 Let me leave you with this:

 If you have any questions as you search for a financial advisors, send me a note.
 I am sick of consumers getting a raw deal and would be happy to hear your questions.

 I have a newsletter entirely devoted to advocacy for the consumer.
 The goal is to educate people so they can steer clear of the traps the financial services industry sets for them.
 Please subscribe to my newsletter to receive these updates so you can avoid being taken advantage of by shenanigans.